Tennessee Business Law Conference

 - Cybersecurity.
 Justin Joy and Thomas Ritter will give you an overview of the cyber threat landscape for businesses and will discuss data breach litigation trends.

 - Business contracts.
-Tracy Kane gives you tips on drafting and negotiating business contracts.
+Candi Henry gives you tips on drafting and negotiating business contracts.

 - Contract breach.
 Chuck Fisher will discuss how to address disputes, calculate damages, and come up with successful remedies.